ordina-jworks/ordina-jworks.github.io/_posts/2019-03-30-vuzix-blade.md

 ## The software

 The Vuzix Blade runs on Android 5.1.
-Due to the limited screen real estate of the device, the look and feel of the apps reminds me a lot of smart watch apps.
+Due to the limited screen real estate of the device, the look and feel of the apps reminds a lot of smart watch apps.

 There aren't many out of the box apps on the device installed: